darkfish-03/dsa/graphs/sssp.md

 ## Dijkastra Algorithm

 1. Can only be used to solve the “single source shortest path” problem in a graph with non-negative weights.
+2. “Dijkstra's Algorithm” uses a “greedy approach”.
+3. Each step selects the “minimum weight” from the currently reached vertices to find the “shortest path” to other vertices.

 ## Bellman-Ford Algorithm